 Check out my new paint job

 I have already mentioned that the variety in tracks and car types is impressive, but it is the visual design that really seals the deal here.
-Dirt 5 has meticulously detailed textures that will surely honour that fancy 4K monitor taking up your entire desk, and they become even more beautiful when combined with the most impressive screen-space reflections I have ever seen.
+Dirt 5 has meticulously detailed textures that will honour your fancy 4K monitor taking up the entire desk, and they become even more beautiful when combined with the most impressive screen-space reflections I have ever seen.

 Seriously, I was tricked for just a second into thinking my humble GTX 1070 could suddenly pull off ray tracing.
 For the curious, I played on all high settings (one step down from ultra) at 1080p, and my PC clocked in at around 45-55 frames per second.

 Codemasters have also spared no expense with their in-house particle system as the fog, snow, water, fireworks, and bits of mud flying through the air look incredibly realistic.
-Their detailed physics made the dynamic weather and time-of-day cycles feel extremely immersive, which the player can appreciate even further by playing around with the built-in photo mode.
+The detailed physics in these particles made the dynamic weather and time-of-day cycles feel extremely immersive, which the player can truly appreciate by playing around with the built-in photo mode.

 Riders on the storm

-So let me clarify that my overall disappointment with Dirt 5 is not that the gameplay is poorly executed.
-When any series stretches past one decade, it is only natural for developers to try new things in an effort to give fans something fresh (and indeed to keep sales numbers on the rise).
-The off-road events in other arcade games such as The Crew 2 and Forza Horizon 4 are still undeniably superior, but Dirt 5 definitely has potential in all it has to offer.
+So let me clarify that my disappointment with Dirt 5 is not because the gameplay is poorly executed.
+Once any series stretches past one decade it is only natural for developers to try new things to keep things from growing stale (and indeed to keep sales numbers on the rise).
+Admittedly, the off-road events in similar racers such as The Crew 2 and Forza Horizon 4 are superior, but Dirt 5 definitely has potential and confidence in all it has to offer.

 - Very pretty